eiiches/scriptable-jmx-exporter/README.md

 --------

 - By default, this agent exposes all the MBeans available.
-- Scraping behavior can be customized using jq scripts.
+- Scraping behavior can be customized using jq or java.

-### Features missing

-- TYPE annotations.

 Installation
 ------------